nrwl/nx/docs/shared/tools-workspace-builders.md

 Part of the power of the executor API is the ability to compose executors via existing targets.
 This way you can combine other executors from your workspace into one which could be helpful when the process you’re scripting is a combination of other existing executors provided by the CLI or other custom executors in your workspace.

-Here's an example of this (from a hypothetical project), that will serve an api (project name: "api") in watch mode, then serve a frontend app (project name: "web-client") in watch mode:
+Here's an example of this (from a hypothetical project), that serves an api (project name: "api") in watch mode, then serves a frontend app (project name: "web-client") in watch mode:

 ```typescript
 import { ExecutorContext, runExecutor } from '@nrwl/devkit';